Canadian B2B SaaS: The $23B+ Opportunity Window

 The opportunity window for Canadian B2B SaaS is defined by the intersection of three forces:

 The founders who will capture disproportionate value from this window are the ones who replace assumptions with evidence.
-Not because evidence is intellectually satisfying, but because evidence is what closes funding rounds, wins enterprise deals, and survives board-level scrutiny.
+Not because evidence is intellectually satisfying, but because evidence is what closes funding rounds, wins enterprise deals, and survives board-level scrutiny Sagentix Phase 10 Evidence Discipline, 2026.

-In a market growing at 4.4% CAGR with 7.3% private investment growth, the constraint isn't opportunity — it's evidence.
+In a $23B+ market with strong underlying demand and a federally co-funded advisory lane, the constraint isn't opportunity — it's evidence.
 The founders who can prove their strategy will outperform the founders who can only pitch it.

-The $23.2 billion market isn't waiting.
+The $23B+ market isn't waiting.
 Neither are the investors who fund the companies that take it seriously.

 Stéphane Raby